 Alex has over fifteen years' experience at senior levels of politics, government, advocacy, and philanthropic organizations.
 Prior to joining PSFG in 2013, Alex was Executive Director of the Connect U.S. Fund, a donors’ collaborative focused on incentivizing collaboration as a tool to meet today’s global challenges.
 While a Director at the Ploughshares Fund, Alex founded the Fissile Materials Working Group, a coalition that she grew to 80 U.S. and international organizations providing action-oriented policy solutions to combat nuclear terrorism.
 Before her nonprofit experience, Alex served as a foreign policy and defense advisor to Congressman Stephen F. Lynch of Massachusetts.

-Alex is a Term Member with the Council on Foreign Relations and a Truman Fellow.
+Alex is a Term Member with the Council on Foreign Relations, and serves on the boards of the Compton Foundation and Foreign Policy for America.
 She earned her M.S. in Foreign Policy and Security Studies from Georgetown University’s School of Foreign Service and a B.A. in International Affairs and Psychology, with a minor in French, from the University of Virginia.

 Prior to joining PSFG in 2014, Rachel served as the Program Assistant for the Peacebuilding and Western Balkans programs at the Rockefeller Brothers Fund.
 Before entering the philanthropic sector, Rachel managed the Community Service Center at Ramapo College and taught Spanish at Cardinal Mooney High School in Florida.
 She also served as the resources editor of the Journal for Peacebuilding and Development.
 She holds an M.S. in Global Affairs from NYU and a B.A. in History and Spanish from Franklin and Marshall College.

-Catherine ("Cath") Thompson comes to PSFG with over seven years of experience in program management and collaborative peace and security initiatives.
-Most recently, she was an Associate with the Programs and Practice team at Independent Sector, where she supported a network of over 500 philanthropists and nonprofits through capacity building and programming support.
+Catherine ("Cath") Thompson supports PSFG’s outreach, programming, member stewardship, and operations.
+Previously, she was an Associate with the Programs and Practice team at Independent Sector, where she supported a network of over 500 philanthropies and nonprofits through capacity building and programming support.
 Cath founded and still manages PeaceMeals, a program that uses cooking, nutrition, and self-care to promote discussion and wellness after traumatic or difficult events.
-While a Scoville Fellow at the Truman National Security Project, she managed the Nuclear Nonproliferation Experts Group, helped plan their massive annual conference, and was responsible for managing grants.
+While a Scoville Fellow at the Truman National Security Project, she managed the Nuclear Nonproliferation Experts Group, helped plan their annual conference, and was responsible for managing grants.
 Cath’s field research and work in conflict and trauma have brought her to Morocco (as a Fulbright Scholar), Senegal, Northern Ireland, and Iraq.